Locally equivalent Floer complexes and unoriented link cobordisms: Concordance

 When it happens that two consecutive rows $j,j+1$ have both special $\OO$-markings on them, we put the $\X$-marking in the same square of $O_j$ and we continue the algorithm from $O_{j+1}$.
 At some point we reach the lowest row; in this case, we assume the next row is the very top row (which contains a special $\OO$-marking) and we put $X$ accordingly.

-The reader may shift the rows back to the original ordering; in any case, it is easy to check that the new diagram $D'$ represents an unlink and the number of components coincides with the number of the special $\OO$-markings in $D$, which is equal to $n$. \end{proof}
+The reader may shift the rows back to the original ordering; in any case, it is easy to check that the new diagram $D'$ represents an unlink and the number of components coincides with the number of the special $\OO$-markings in $D$. \end{proof}